ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-hardaker-dnsop-must-not-sha1.md

 # Operational Considerations

-Zone owners currently making use of SHA-1 based algorithms should immediate switch to algorithms with stronger cryptographic strengths, such as those listed in the introduction.
+Zone owners currently making use of SHA-1 based algorithms should immediately switch to algorithms with stronger cryptographic strengths, such as those listed in the introduction.
 DNS registries {{?RFC8499}}
 should prohibit their clients to upload and publish SHA-1 based DS records.